OpenData-tu/documentation/07-Database.md

 - it allows us to adjust the server infrastructure based on the data source
 - it scales indefinitely
-- index size is deterministic, cause of time based partitioning
+- index size is deterministic, because of time based partitioning

 So why does it scale so good?
 When importing data from one source, I process and store the data points in one index.
 This index is not just limited to the data source, it is also limited to the time, e.g. 2016.
 That means, when 2016 is finished with importing data, the index is done and can be closed up, no one needs to care about it anymore.
-After the index is done, it might even be transferred to another Elastic Search node with different hardware.
+After the index is done, it might even be transferred to another Elasticsearch node with different hardware.
 That would be useful, for example, when the average density of the smurf population is being stored.
 The index can be transferred to a less powerful hardware with fewer CPU cores and spinning hard drives and even fewer replicas, because this information is probably hardly requested, except from Gargamel and maybe some surf protection groups.